 The Eternal Relationship

-If a relationship has not always existed, God is not a relational being.
+If a relationship has not always existed, God is not a relational being, or he is not complete in himself.

 If God is a relational being, but consists of only one person, then there was a time when God was not in a relationship, and therefore was not complete in himself.
 But God is complete in himself; he does not need anything.

-If God is not a relational being, there is no reason for him to create.
+If God is complete in himself, but is not a relational being, then there is no reason for him to create.
 He does not need to be entertained or worshipped.
 What could he possibly desire, if he is not a relational being?
+(If God is not a relational being, but decided to create just for the hell of it, then he is the ultimate terror, for we mean no more to him than inanimate objects.)

 “But you are only using logic to arrive at your conclusions.
 What does the Bible teach?”